Charro Beans (Frijoles Charros)

 Instructions

-- In the Instant Pot using the sauté setting, cook the chopped bacon until crispy.
-Add the onions and garlic, and cook until the onions are softened.
+- Add the onions and jalapeno, and cook until softened.
 I don't drain the bacon grease because I think it adds to the flavor of the charro beans, but if there is a lot of it, you can drain most of it before adding the onions, leaving just a little to cook the onions in.
+Add the garlic in the last 30 seconds.

 - When the time is up, allow the pressure cooker to do a complete natural release before removing the lid.
 It will take about 30-45 minutes.